-It is important that the need to suspend is reviewed and documented, regularly throughout the investigation, as new information may emerge during the course of the investigation which changes the necessity for the suspension.
-Similarly, it may be that the need to suspend is not obvious initially but during the course of the investigation, suspension may be required.
+It is important that the need to suspend is reviewed and documented, regularly throughout the investigation, as new information may emerge during the investigation which changes the necessity for the suspension.
+Similarly, it may be that the need to suspend is not obvious initially but during the investigation, suspension may be required.